Sleep Dentistry with Bayview Dental

 Can I use sedation dentistry for any procedure?

 Sedation dentistry can be used for any procedure although it is uncommon for getting dental hygiene appointments completed.
 If you experience extreme anxiety, scale and cleans may be completed with the assistance of sedation.
-Sedation is commonly used during procedures like general dentistry, root canal treatment, extractions (wisdom teeth extractions especially), and dental implants.
+Sedation is commonly used during procedures like general dentistry, root canal treatment, teeth extractions (wisdom teeth removals especially), and dental implants.

 Am I suitable for sleep dentistry?